marywu-12/marywu-12.github.io/_pages/about.md

 Feel free to contact me about statistics, music, or anything that you want to share.
 Together, we can uncover more truths about the world :)

-📣**Announcement**: I am actively looking for **part-time jobs** and **summer 2025 internships**, particularly in data-related positions within the financial services, pharmaceuticals, and biotechnology industries.
+📣: I am actively looking for **part-time jobs** and **summer 2025 internships** in data-related positions, ideally within financial services, pharmaceuticals, and biotechnology.
 My resume can be found [here](./assets/Mary_Wu_resume.pdf).
 If you know of any opportunities or would like to connect, please feel free to reach out to me!